-The POWER WAVE 455 STT is rated at 400A@ 36V, 100% duty cycle or 500A@40V 60% duty cycle.
+The POWER WAVE 455 is rated 400A@ 36V, 100% duty cycle or 500A@40V 60% duty cycle.
 The machine is capable of higher outputs at lower duty cycles.
-For the STT process only, the machine is rated at 325 amps, 100% duty cycle.

 If the duty cycle is exceeded, a thermostat will shut off the output until the machine cools to a reasonable operating temperature.